yusmar03/Pandas-Analytics-Project/README.md

 # Insights

-The insights I was able to uncover from analysing the dataset are as follows;

-   1. The total number of rows and and columns being 1000,17 respectively.
-   2. The Branch with the highest Sales record is Branch A, lagos.
-   3. The most used payment method is epay
-   4. The city with most sales is Lagos
-   5. Most used payment channel for each branch is different
-   6. Branch B has the lowest rating among the three branches
-   7. The closest thing both genders buy is in Electronic Appliances
-   8. The farthest thing both genders buy is in Home and Lifestyle
-   9. Food and beverages' products tend to bought more in bulk
+1. 'Food and beverages' products tend to bought more in bulk
-  10. Epay is the most used payment
+2. Epay is the most used payment
-  11. Health and beauty' products are mostly bought by females
+3. 'Health and beauty' products are mostly bought by females 4.Lagos marks the most sales
-  12. Fashion accessories' is the most bought product line
+5. Fashion accessories' is the most bought product line
-  13. Branch 'A' marks the maximum branch sales
+6. Branch 'A' marks the maximum branch sales
-  14. The maximum gross income coming from Port Harcourt is XYZ most frofitable city
+7. The maximum gross income coming from Port Harcourt is XYZ most frofitable city
-  15. Electronic accessories', is the product where epay is used most
+8. 'Electronic accessories', is the product where epay is used most

 # Future Work